Partner, Litigation Department

 - Author, Cyber-Criticism and the Federal Trademark Dilution Act: Redefining the Noncommercial Use Exemption, 9 VA.
 J.L. & TECH.
 12 (2004).

-- Executive Committee, Board of Governors, University of Southern California Alumni Association.
+- Executive Committee, Board of Governors, USC Alumni Association.

 - Board of Councilors, USC Gould School of Law.

-- Vice President, John M. Langston Bar Association.
+- President, John M. Langston Bar Association of Los Angeles, Inc.

-- Finance Chair, Board of Directors, YMCA of the Foothills.
+- Vice Chair, Board of Directors, YMCA of the Foothills.

 - Admitted to practice before all courts of the State of California, the U.S. District Courts for the Northern, Central, Eastern, and Southern Districts of California, as well as the U.S. Court of Appeals for the Ninth and Federal Circuits.